Rikhil R. Bhavnani

 Biography:

-Prior to starting at UW–Madison, Professor Bhavnani was a visiting fellow at the Center for the Study of Democratic Politics at Princeton University.
-He has worked at the Center for Global Development and the International Monetary Fund, and received a PhD in political science and an MA in economics from Stanford University, and a BA in political science and economics from Yale University.
+Before joining UW–Madison, Professor Bhavnani was a visiting fellow at the Center for the Study of Democratic Politics at Princeton University.
+He has also worked at the Center for Global Development and the International Monetary Fund.
+Professor Bhavnani received a PhD in political science and an MA in economics from Stanford University, and a BA in political science and economics from Yale University.
+His pronouns are he/him.

 Courses: